YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    yottadbuser@paris:~/exDir$

-Start a YottaDB/GT.M process in Paris and perform some database updates:
+Start a YottaDB process in Paris and perform some database updates:

 .. parsed-literal::
    yottadbuser@paris:~/exDir$ mumps -dir